 Build peer connections and academic success as a STAR student

-Classes offered for NAU first generation students in the STAR program
+Classes offered for first-generation students in the STAR Program

 English 110: Rhetoric in the Media Accordion Closed

 This course examines the use of rhetoric to analyze and write about popular cultural texts such as print media, advertising and commercials, television shows, films, cyberspace, and radio.

 Communication Studies: Fundamentals of Public Speaking Accordion Closed

 This course focuses on developing basic skills for creating and delivering oral messages in public and small groups while emphasizing organization and reasoning.